daominah/age_of_empires_ror_hd/README.md

 - [x] Alchemy and Engineering are available at the Government Center.
 - [x] Siege Workshops work 20% faster (team bonus).
 - [ ] Siege units upgrades cost -50%.
-  (to implement this, see [Tech Cost Modifier](#tech-cost-modifier) below, but sadly the command seems to not work for this AoE version).
+  (for this kind of bonus, AoE2 has [Tech Cost Modifier](#tech-cost-modifier), but we work around by adding [dummy unique tech](#unique-tech) for each civ, then require that Tech for the discounted upgrade).
 - [ ] Villagers move 10% faster (previously 18% faster).
 - [ ] Archers have -25% Attack Reload Time (so +33% fire rate, previously +36%).